subrata-samanta/multi-Modal-rag/README.md

 2. **Google Cloud Service Account Setup**:
    - Go to Google Cloud Console
    - Create a new project or select an existing one
-   - Enable the Generative AI API
+   - Enable the Vertex AI API and Generative AI API
-   - Create a service account with appropriate permissions
+   - Create a service account with appropriate permissions:
+     - Vertex AI User
+     - Service Account Token Creator
    - Download the service account key as JSON
    - Place the key file as `key.json` in the project root directory